hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Please register through the link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)
 * Create a repository inside your Github account with the exact name "Applied_Machine_Learning_S20_Assignments".
 (Rename it if already created.)
 * Please review the [Projects](https://github.com/hhaji/Applied-Machine-Learning/tree/master/Projects) for further instructions.
-* After completing all tasks of every assignment set, add related jupyter notebooks (and/or other files) in a folder in the repository, for instance, assignments-1.ipynb inside Assingment_Set_1 folder, for the first set.
+* After completing all tasks of every assignment set, add related Jupyter notebooks (and/or other files) in a folder in the repository, for instance, assignments-1.ipynb inside Assingment_Set_1 folder, for the first set.
-* Solutions of the exercises as well as mathematical notations could be written in [Latex](https://github.com/hhaji/Applied-Machine-Learning#latex) (Advantage ~ 10 Points), either in jupyter notebook or pdf.
-MS Office or any other software (Advantage ~ 5 Points) could also be used, otherwise images of your handwriting should be included, which is not recommended!
+* Solutions of the exercises ,as well as mathematical notations, could be written in [Latex](https://github.com/hhaji/Applied-Machine-Learning#latex) (Advantage ~ 10 Points), either in Jupyter notebook or pdf.
+MS Office or any other software (Advantage ~ 5 Points) could also be used, otherwise, images of your handwriting should be included, which is not recommended!
 Please acknowledge which one is used.

 # Scores